Debra Grace Auger, Oct. 4, 1966 — Nov. 27, 2020

-Debra Grace Auger, 54, of Columbia died Friday, Nov.
+Debra Grace Auger, 54, of Columbia passed away Friday, Nov.
 27, 2020, at Boone Hospital Center.
 She was born Oct.
 4, 1966, in Richmond, Indiana, the daughter of Richard and Shirley (Knight) Auger.
-Cremation arrangements by Columbia Cremation Care Center.
+Cremation Arrangements by Columbia Cremation Care Center.

 Debra Grace Auger, Oct.
 4, 1966 — Nov.
 27, 2020